diffusioncon/Launchpad/README.md

 ### Prize Glossary

 There are plenty of prizes to be had!
-Unless otherwise specified, prizes are paid out in a combination of EUR and Fetch.AI tokens.

 #### Overall prizes